Zheng261/CrabitatResearch/README.md

 The following describes the folders and their contents in "CrabitatResearch", listed in order of presentation in the upcoming paper.

+0) FastTrack
+This folder contains a variety of RDS files and CSV files in order to faithfully reproduce all of the figures we have so far in the paper while having to run as little code as possible.

+IF YOU JUST NEED TO SLIGHTLY ADJUST A FIGURE:
+	- Run the InitiateWkdirAndImportPackages.R
+	- Change work directory to CrabitatResearch/FastTrack, or wherever the GitHub repository has been cloned to
+	- Run compiledcrabstats up to the point as marked
+	- Run crabpaperplots up to figure 1
+	- Find the figure in the file (listed in order) and run it.
+Adjust as needed

 1) CrabTracking

 This folder contains all code relevant to cleaning and analyzing the crab telemetry shapefiles obtained by Michael and Tim in 2016/2017.